-Building code has a few things to say about foundation footings.
-Like any code, it is not a guide to building footings so much as it is a set of parameters you need to observe and should be adjusted according to your local code requirements.
+So, building codes naturally have a few things to say about foundation footings.
+Like any code recommendations, these are not how-to guides to building footings so much as they are parameters that you need to observe and should be adjusted according to your local code requirements.

-Ground immediately adjacent to the foundation footings (on the exterior of the footings) should slope down at a 5% minimum slope.
-This must continue for at least 10 feet.
+The ground immediately adjacent to the foundation footings—on the exterior of the foundation—should slope down at a ten-percent minimum slope.
+This must continue for at least ten feet.

-Code calls load-bearing values (LBVs) "presumptive."
-This means that a soil test is the only way to really know the load-bearing value (LBV) of the soil for your intended footers.
+Code refers to load-bearing values (LBVs) as "presumptive."
+This means that a soil test is the only way to really know the load-bearing value (LBV) of the soil for the footings on a given site.

 |Soil Type||LBV Per Square Foot|